ThanosKa/magic-self/.github/SECURITY.md

 ## Reporting a Vulnerability

-We take security seriously at folio.sh.
+We take security seriously at magic-self.dev.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report